loadmill/loadmill-node/README.md

 loadmill <test-plan-id> --test-plan -t <token> --labels "label1,label2" --additional-description "build 1986"
 ```

+You can restrict a test-plan run to specific suites with `--overrideSuites <uuid1,uuid2,...>`.

 ### Load Tests

 You may launch a load test by setting the `-l` or `--load-test` option: